gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ### Debian-Like Linux (Ubuntu, Debian, ...)

-You can install the most recent stable release of KiCAD via the command-line with:
+You can install the most recent stable release of KiCad via the command-line with:

 ```bash
 sudo add-apt-repository --yes ppa:js-reynaud/kicad-5.1